MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/whats-a-uwp.md

 -   Background execution and triggers bring your app to life just when the user needs it.

 -   Your app can use voice and Bluetooth LE devices to help users interact with the world around them.

+-   Support for rich, digital ink and the innovative Dial.

+-   Cortana adds personality to your software.

+-   XAML provides you with the tools to create smooth, animated user interfaces.

 Finally, you can use roaming data and the Windows Credential Locker to enable a consistent roaming experience across all of the Windows screens where users run your app.
 Roaming data gives you an easy way to store a user’s preferences and settings in the cloud, without having to build your own sync infrastructure.
 And you can store user credentials in the Credential Locker, where security and reliability are the top priority.